acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 <iframe frameborder="0" src="https://itch.io/embed/2440357" width="552" height="167"><a href="https://arielsan.itch.io/penusbmic">STRANDED Showcase - A Penusbmic Asset Packs Demo by arielsan, Penusbmic</a></iframe>
 </div>

-In general terms, I also wanted to prototype some new ideas for a possible next game but that didn't happen mainly because Ship Miner is still far from over and didn't make much sense to start something new and to keep the focus on one game.
+When I started the year I also had the objective of find ideas for a possible next game but in the end I decided to keep my focus and energy on Ship Miner to make it as best as possible.

-Even though I didn't start Ship Miner to make my dad proud or something like that, I wanted him to watch me doing it and releasing it to the world since he was one of the main reasons I decided to make games in the first place.
-I really hope he is somewhere out there, watching.

 # What's up for 2026

-For the next year the idea is to work hard on both projects again, the idea is to get Cleared Hot ready for full release (that means a lot of content) and I hope I can get out Ship Miner at least in Early Access this year.
+For the next year the idea is to work hard and consistent on both projects, Cleared Hot needs to be prepare for full release and Ship Miner should get at least an Early Access one.

-Another idea is too try to get more time to work on some prototypes and jams again just for fun, improvement and learning, and maybe get some ideas for my next project while doing so.
+Another idea is too try to get more time to work on prototypes and jams again just for fun, improvement and learning.
+And maybe, just maybe, get an idea for a next project while doing so.

 I also would love to go to a gamedev conference outside my country this year.

-That's it for now, no big plans for 2026 more than just continue with what I am doing.
+That's it for now, no big plans for 2026 more than just continue with what I am doing, 2025 was rough year with lows and highs.

 Thanks for reading, I wish you all a great new year.